Applehand/SEOwayfinder/README.md

 1. **Ensure You Have Python and Git Installed:**

    - **Python**: You’ll need Python, a popular programming language, installed on your system.
 You can download and install it from the [official Python website](https://www.python.org/downloads/).
-Python is available for Windows, macOS, and Linux.

    - **Add Python to PATH**: During the Python installation process, you’ll see an option to "Add Python to PATH" in the installation window.
 Make sure this box is checked before you proceed with the installation.
 This step is very important because it allows you to run Python from the terminal or command prompt.